effepivi/CT2CAD-Fibres/tutorial/README.md

 ### Simulate the CT acquisition

+There are 7 successive steps to simulate the XCT data acquisition:

 1. Set the fibre and cores geometries and material properties (Step 39)
 2. Set the matrix geometry and material properties (Step 40)
 3. Simulate the raw projections for each angle: